Search free Wyoming divorce records on any resident.

 However, common law marriages aren’t recognized in Wyoming and thus, common law divorce records cannot be found.
 The state also doesn’t recognize domestic partnerships and civil unions.
 In simpler terms, if a couple doesn’t have an official marriage license from the state, then they aren’t legally married under Wyoming law.

 Furthermore, common law marriages from other states that allow this union are recognized in Wyoming.
-This is due to the Full Faith and Credit Clause of the U.S. Constitution.
+This is due to the Full Faith & Credit Clause of the U.S. Constitution.

 The state apparatus for finding divorce records in Wyoming allows for the broadest search results and may ask for more information in narrowing down the data.
 It is, therefore essential that curious parties also contact their respective County Clerk Offices to make the results more county specific.